RAI-SCC/torch_blue/README.md

 While the interface of `VIModule`s is kept intentionally similar to pytorch, there are additional arguments that customize the Bayesian assumptions that all provided layers accept and custom modules should generally accept and pass on to submodules:
-- variational_distribution (`VariationalDistribution`): defines the weight distribution and variational parameters (more details [here](#the-variational-distribution)).
-The default `MeanFieldNormalVarDist` assumes normal distributed, uncorrelated weights described by a mean and a standard deviation.
+- variational_distribution (`Distribution`): defines the weight distribution and variational parameters (more details [here](#the-variational-distribution)).
+The default `MeanFieldNormal` assumes normal distributed, uncorrelated weights described by a mean and a standard deviation.
 While there are currently no alternatives the initial value of the standard deviation can be customized here.
-- prior (`Prior`): defines the assumptions on the weight distribution and acts as regularizer (more details [here](#the-prior)).
-The default `MeanFieldNormalPrior` assumes normal distributed, uncorrelated weights with mean 0 and standard deviation 1 (also known as an uninformative or standard normal prior).
+- prior (`Distribution`): defines the assumptions on the weight distribution and acts as regularizer (more details [here](#the-prior)).
+The default `MeanFieldNormal` assumes normal distributed, uncorrelated weights with mean 0 and standard deviation 1 (also known as a standard normal prior).
 Mean and standard deviation can be adapted here.
 Particularly reducing the standard deviation may help convergence at the risk of an overconfident model.
 Other available priors:
   - `BasicQuietPrior`: an experimental prior that correlates mean and standard deviation to disincentivize noisy weights
 - rescale_prior (`bool`): Experimental.
 Scales the prior similar to Kaiming-initialization.